smatechnologies/ibm-i-agent-docs/docs/job-tracking/screens.md

 - **F14=More LIBL**: Appears if there are more entries in the initial library list than can be shown on this display.
 Press <**F14**> to go to a dedicated screen where the entire initial library list may be viewed.
 - **F15=View LDA**: All captured jobs have the 1024-character local data area captured and preserved, even if the LDA is not loaded or used for the job.
 For jobs that need the LDA, the captured LDA contents may be viewed using this function key.
 An examination of the LDA contents may be important if Dynamic Variables (type L) will be used to update the LDA contents when the captured job is executed by OpCon/xps.

-#### F13 = More CMD (View CMD)
+## F13 = More CMD (View CMD)

-- **Screen Title**: Capture Job Detail - View CMD
+### DSPCAPR3 - Capture Job Detail - View CMD
-- **Screen ID**: DSPCAPR3

-##### Menu Pathways
+#### Menu Pathways

-Main Menu \> Job track menu (#1) \> Display captured jobs (DSPCAPJOB) (#10) \> Option 5 = Display \> F13=More CMD
+Main Menu > Job track menu (#1) > Display captured jobs (DSPCAPJOB) (#10) > Option 5 = Display > F13=More CMD

-##### Fields
+#### Fields

--  Capture ID:   The key identifier of the record, specified when the job was captured.
+-  **Capture ID**:   The key identifier of the record, specified when the job was captured.
 A Captured Job ID can use up to the 12 characters.
 Two additional characters more than a job name are allowed so that duplicate copies of the same job name can be stored with different job parameters.
--  Job name:     The IBM i name assigned to the job when it was originally submitted.
+-  **Job name**:     The IBM i name assigned to the job when it was originally submitted.
--  1 -- 20000:   The range of the command line characters (out of a possible total 20,000 characters) that appear on this screen at once.
+-  **1 -- 20000**:   The range of the command line characters (out of a possible total 20,000 characters) that appear on this screen at once.
--  \- / +:       The minus sign (-) and the plus sign (+) will appear at the beginning or end of the command line text to indicate that there is more data in either direction.
+-  **\- / +**:       The minus sign (-) and the plus sign (+) will appear at the beginning or end of the command line text to indicate that there is more data in either direction.
 When the minus sign appears, the PageUp function key is active; when the plus sign (+) appears, the PageDown key is active.

-##### Functions
+#### Functions

 - **F3=Exit**: Quits the display and returns to the menu.
 - **F12=Cancel**: Quits the display and returns to the previous screen.
 - **PageUp**: View lower numbered character positions of the command line text.
 - **PageDown**: View higher numbered character positions of the command line text.

-#### F14 = More LIBL (View LIBL)
+## F14 = More LIBL (View LIBL)

-- **Screen Title**: Capture Job Detail - View LIBL
+### DSPCAPR4 - Capture Job Detail - View LIBL
-- **Screen ID**: DSPCAPR4

-##### Menu Pathways
+#### Menu Pathways

-Main Menu \> Job track menu (#1) \> Display captured jobs (DSPCAPJOB) (#10) \> Option 5 = Display \> F13=More CMD
+Main Menu > Job track menu (#1) > Display captured jobs (DSPCAPJOB) (#10) > Option 5 = Display > F13=More CMD

-##### Fields
+#### Fields

--  Capture ID:   The key identifier of the record, specified when the job was captured.
+-  **Capture ID**:   The key identifier of the record, specified when the job was captured.
 A Captured Job ID can use up to the 12 characters.
 Two additional characters more than a job name are allowed so that duplicate copies of the same job name can be stored with different job parameters.
--  Job name:     The IBM i name assigned to the job when it was originally submitted.
+-  **Job name**:     The IBM i name assigned to the job when it was originally submitted.
--  \- / +:       The minus sign (-) and the plus sign (+) will appear at the beginning or end of the library list to indicate that there is more data in either direction.
+-  **\- / +**:       The minus sign (-) and the plus sign (+) will appear at the beginning or end of the library list to indicate that there is more data in either direction.
 When the minus sign appears, the PageUp function key is active; when the plus sign (+) appears, the PageDown key is active.

-##### Functions
+#### Functions

 - **F3=Exit**: Quits the display and returns to the menu.
 - **F12=Cancel**: Quits the display and returns to the previous screen.
 - **PageUp**: View library names towards the beginning of the library list.
 - **PageDown**: View library names towards the end of the library list.

-#### F15 = View LDA
+## F15 = View LDA

 Pressing <**F15**> from the Display Captured Job Detail display provides access to a display of the captured job's local data area (LDA) content.
 This screen is a list of the 15 lines (1024 characters) of the LDA content, but the screen may show completely blank content.
 Function key \<F10\> may be used to toggle the display between a character-only mode that shows the whole LDA on one screen (but non-display characters in the LDA will appear as blanks), and a hex mode that shows the hexadecimal equivalents for each LDA byte position in over/under mode.

-- **Screen Title**: Capture Job Detail - LDA Content (2 Views)
+### DSPCAPR6 - Capture Job Detail - LDA Content (2 Views)
-- **Screen ID**: DSPCAPR6

-##### Fields
+#### Fields

--  Ruler/Character number:    A ruler appears across the top of the list display to help identify the ordinal position of each character in the LDA.
+-  **Ruler/Character number**:    A ruler appears across the top of the list display to help identify the ordinal position of each character in the LDA.
 The numbers on the left of the display name the first character position of content appearing on each line.
--  Displayable character:     Displayable character content of the LDA content is shown in normal green, next to each character number that appears on the left side.
+-  **Displayable character**:     Displayable character content of the LDA content is shown in normal green, next to each character number that appears on the left side.
--  Hexadecimal equivalents:   The hexadecimal equivalents of each character in the LDA content appear in over/under mode at each character position.
+-  **Hexadecimal equivalents**:   The hexadecimal equivalents of each character in the LDA content appear in over/under mode at each character position.
 This representative view of the hexadecimal characters helps to identify content such as packed numeric data, or other binary data or control characters that cannot be represented on a 5250 (green screen) workstation display as single, displayable characters.

-##### Functions
+#### Functions

 - **F3=Exit**: Quits the display and returns to the menu.
 - **F12=Cancel**: Quits the display and returns to the previous screen.